 Snapchat's logo design is interesting because, like Nike, it only features an image.
 There's no words, just a cute ghost icon.
 The widespread popularity of the social media photo sharing app makes this possible (and so successful).
 If you visit Snapchat website, the homepage is literally just a bright yellow background with a single ghost in the middle of it.
 The simple outline of a ghost evokes how the images, or “snaps," sent on the app disappear after a few seconds.
 Snapchat also changes the icon according to seasons or holidays.
 For example, on past Halloweens the Snapchat ghost has worn a festive witch hat.
 Not many brands can pull off a logo without text, but Snapchat can.

 If your startup needs a fresh, new logo, check out the simple GraphicSprings free logo maker.
-Click here to create your new logo for free with our easy-to-use logo design software.
+Create your new logo for free with our easy-to-use logo design software.
 Our easy interface guarantees a fast logo design in 10 minutes or less!
 Whether you are looking for a photography logo, real estate logo, construction logo, or any other branding you can find a suitable design.

 Need some more inspiration before you begin?
 Check out the 5 most important things to know about logo design.
 Don't forget to explore GraphicSprings' free technology logos and Internet logos.

 Dropbox and the Dropbox logo are trademarks of Dropbox, Inc.